goodarzilab/Abe/Gilbertlab/Decitabine_treatment/combined_analysis-intersectional-genes.md

 # Main goal:
-- Hani is looking for the final list of genes which are significantly drug induced methylated, expressed and stabilized.
+Here, we aim to integrate differential analysis results (treated vs. non-treated) toward making a final list of genes which are significantly  methylated, expressed and stabilized.

 => table of these genes with all logFCs, pvalues and screening scores.

 ```python